KongZ/piggy/docs/demo.md

 ### Create demo pod for SSM Parameter Store

-Assume you are already install piggy-webhooks.
-If you are not install the piggy-webhooks yet, checkout [steps](#run-helm-chart-install) from above.
+Assume you have already installed piggy-webhooks.
+If you haven't installed it yet, check out the [steps](#run-helm-chart-install) from above.

-Create a pod with annotations to piggy-webhooks service, ssm parameter path, and aws-region.
+Create a Pod with annotations for the piggy-webhooks service, SSM parameter path, and AWS region.
-You can see a yaml file at [demo/ssm/pod.yaml](https://github.com/KongZ/piggy/tree/main/demo/ssm/pod.yaml).
-The demo is also provide a service account in case if you enable `PIGGY_ENFORCE_SERVICE_ACCOUNT`
+You can find a YAML file at [demo/ssm/pod.yaml](https://github.com/KongZ/piggy/tree/main/demo/ssm/pod.yaml).
+The demo also provides a service account in case you enable `PIGGY_ENFORCE_SERVICE_ACCOUNT`.

 ```yaml
 apiVersion: v1